northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.rst

 2. Select **Interactive Apps**, then select the application you want to use.

-3. Accept the default of 1 hour, and click **Launch**.
+3. For most apps, keep the default options, and then click **Launch**.
 You might have to wait a minute or two for a compute node to be allocated with your requested time and resource.

 4. If you selected Jupyter Notebook, click **Connect to Jupyter**.